huberfe/huberfe.github.io/jobs.md

 Applicants can send their applications (CV, names + email of two references, copy or link to PhD thesis, a research statement is strongly encouraged, signed [data processing statement](data_processing_statement_POSTDOC.pdf)) with subject “NCN Postdoc” to:  felix.huber@ug.edu.pl

 We welcome applicants from all backgrounds, and promote a friendly, safe, and supporting team work environment.

+## Hints for applicants:

+- In your CV, detail your education and research experience, your publications/projects, any awards, and any other activities or interests that you consider relevant.
+Make it easy to read: add dates and links to material that is available online (e.g arxiv and journal links for papers, thesis, code..).
+Ideally, any claim (e.g. rank X in national competition) should be easily verifiable.
+If the prize or ranking is not international, consider explaining it.
+Note for PhD applications: I will consider project and MSc works much higher than any kind of online certificates.

+- For your cover letter, consider the following questions:
+(1) How does your background relate to the position?
+(2) How do you intend to contribute to the research project?
+(3) How does the position relate to your motivation in research and your long-term goals?
+(4) Which of your previous works best represents you as a suitable candidate, and why?
+This could be, for example, a publication or part of your PhD/MSc thesis.
+If you choose a publication with multiple authors, please explain your own contribution.

+- To answer some of the questions above, it will help if to look at some recent works: [arxiv](https://arxiv.org/a/huber_f_1.html).

+- I prefer applications that were written by yourself, not AI.